jonilko/sgdxp2/README.md

 [JAX-RS Whiteboard Specification](https://docs.osgi.org/specification/osgi.cmpn/7.0.0/service.jaxrs.html)

-- Dynamic registertion of applications, filters, interceptors, contexts, listeners
+- All about usig OSGI for dynamic registertion of applications, filters, interceptors, contexts, listeners

 **Service Guard 2** is a collection of filters and context providers that dynamically get attached to an application.
-Register an application with property type=sgdxp2 and all the registered Service Guard components will get attached to that application
+Register an application with property `type=sgdxp2` and all the registered Service Guard components will get attached to that application

 `com.xtivia.sgdxp2.samples.SgDxpSampleRestService-default.config`